 - SIP Forking

 SIP forking refers to the process of “forking” a single call to multiple SIP endpoints.
-With SIP Forking, multiple SIP endpoints can be registered to one extension number, so the incoming call can ring many terminals at the same time and you can take the call from any of the devices.
+With SIP Forking, multiple SIP endpoints can be registered to one extension number, so that the incoming call can ring many terminals at the same time, and you can take the call from any of the devices.
 Watch the video ->

 - Ring Group